hotrod202/WeThePeople.org/README.md

-# WeThePeople.org
+# Crypto-Investors.org

-WeThePeople.org was created to impliment AI(Artificial Intelligence) and block-chain technology into the lives of everybody wishing to be free from the normal means of life.
+Crypto-Investors.org was created to help facilitate organic growth into the world of blockchain technology.
+We help individuals and communities understand what the future of this technology represents and how they can benifit going forward.
+We look at the industry as a whole and how it affects everyone involved.
+Will you come help us grow?